jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 #### Automatic Image Colorization

 The purpose of image colorization is to, given an input black and white image, produce a colorization of the same image which is coherent with the contents of it.
 For that purpose a CNN is connected with a Deconvolutional net, which is essentially a mirrored version of a CNN.
-This architecture is also used for image segmentation, as it allows classification at pixel-level.
+Beware, "deconvolution" is a controversial term (see [this lesson from Stanford](https://youtu.be/ByjaPdWXKJ4?t=20m16s)).
+This architecture is also used for image segmentation, as it allows classification at pixel-level (see [45] for example).

 <div style="text-align:center">
     <img src="/images/conv_deconv.png" width="650">
 </div>
-<p style="text-align: center;">Example of a convolutional and deconvolutional architecture, from [34].</p>
+<p style="text-align: center;">Example of a convolutional and deconvolutional architecture.
+Figure from [34].</p>

 <div style="text-align:center">
     <img src="/images/color.png" width="550">